-RESULTS OF EACH
+RESULTS OF EACH KIND

-- Cure seekers also harm when they give up on finding help for themselves and turn into babysitters for clients and so condone client’s whining, blaming, and damning, which are the client’s real problems.
+- Cure seekers also harm when they give up on finding help for themselves and turn into babysitters for clients, and so condone client’s whining, blaming, and damning, which are the client’s real problems.

 - (4) having the greatest prejudice against mental health recovery and rehabilitation, by, for example, not wanting people in the counseling field who are recovering.

-- Accidentals became counselors by accident which means they fell into the job through circumstances and/or a perceived lack of other options.
+- Accidentals became counselors by accident which means they fell into the job through circumstances or a perceived lack of other options.

 BEWARE OF SOME